codingABI/DFR0534/README.md

 # DFR0534
 An Arduino Uno/Nano/ATmega328p, ESP32 library for a [DFR0534](https://wiki.dfrobot.com/Voice_Module_SKU__DFR0534) audio module.
-The library works with SoftwareSerial/ HardwareSerial and is very similar to https://github.com/sleemanj/JQ8400_Serial, but is no fork.
+The library works with SoftwareSerial/HardwareSerial and is very similar to https://github.com/sleemanj/JQ8400_Serial, but is no fork.

 [PDF-Documentation](DFR0534.pdf)